Taghazout Bay

 Taghazout Bay is a seaside resort located in South Morocco.
-Designed in the framework of the Azur plan, it spreads over a 615 Ha area stretched on a coastline of 2.8 miles of beaches.
+Designed according to the Azur plan, it covers 615 ha of a coastline that has 2.8 mi of beaches.

 This future resort will constitute of sports and leisure facilities, such as a beach club, a medina and golf, tennis, surf and soccer academies.

 Société d’Aménagement et de Promotion de la Station de Taghazout (SAPST)

 SAPST is a public limited company with a capital of four hundred million Dirhams (MAD 400,000,000), owned by four renowned Moroccan shareholders: